A federally-funded study on rabies here

 Raccoons are the most common carriers of rabies on the Eastern Seaboard of the United States - from the Atlantic Coast through the Appalachian mountains.
 They are also the wild animal most likely to mingle with pet dogs and cats - particularly if you feed your pets outside.

-(Leaving food for your pets outside of the house is something I discourage for a number of reasons, this being one of them; exposure to leptospirosis and parasites being others.)
+Leaving food for your pets outside of the house is something I discourage for a number of reasons, rabies being one of them; exposure to leptospirosis and parasites being others.

 In the rest of the Country, skunks are more common carriers.
 In isolated pockets in Texas, Arizona and Alaska rabid foxes are more common.